Congratulations on joining our team at Austin Peay State University! We know starting

 access Employee Web Self-Service, Microsoft Outlook, Banner, and many other programs

 that may be used over the course of the day.

 Before you can log into OneStop, you must first claim your e-mail account.
-You may
+You must

-After you have updated your password, you can log into OneStop.
-Your user name will
+After you have updated your password and set up MFA, you can log into OneStop.
+Your

 The retirement enrollment form must be submitted on the first date of employment.